- This event has passed.

 - Limited spots available

-- Please have pass displayed on dashboard at intersection of State Farm Road and Dale St
+- To help with traffic flow, please have your pass displayed on dashboard at intersection of State Farm Road and Dale St.

 - ADA parking available in this lot